Welcome to our best 8 person tent review!

 Which 8 Person Tent Is Best For a Family of Four?

 We recommend the Wenzel Klondike as the best 8-person tent for family camping on a budget, or the Vango Odyssey 800 for those who go camping throughout the year.
 Both of these 8 person camping tents have lots of space for sleeping and storage, but the right one for you depends on how much privacy you need.

-Which Tent Is Best For a Group of Friends?
+Which 8-person Tent Is Best For a Group of Friends?